 • Diarrhea.

-• Vomiting and a stomachache.
+• Vomiting and belly pain.

 • A rash.

 The symptoms appear suddenly from 2 to 21 days after you are exposed to the virus.
-But most people see symptoms in 8 to 10 days.
+But most people see symptoms start in 8 to 10 days.

 How is an Ebola or Marburg virus infection treated?

-There is no medicine that cures an Ebola or Marburg virus infection.
-You will be treated in a hospital and separated from other patients.
+For either infection, you will be treated in a hospital and separated from other patients to prevent the spread of the infection.
 Treatment may include:

-• Fluids through a vein (IV).
+• Fluids through a vein (using an I.V., or intravenous, line).

 • Watching oxygen levels and blood pressure.